ManishIAwebtech/ManishIAwebtech/README.md

 - Despite numerous attempts to resolve the issue, I have not received my salary.
 - Communication with the owners, Yogesh and Shivani Negi, has been unproductive and evasive.
-- If You are Facing the same then Don't Hagitage , Go and Laudge and FIR
+- If You are Facing the same then Don't Hagitage , Go and Laudge an FIR

 ## A Humble Message from Manish